keptn/keptn.github.io/content/docs/integrations/_index.md

 ## Integrations

-Please find here a list of all *Keptn-services* and *SLI-provider* that are available for supported Keptn releases.
+Please find here a list of all *Keptn-services* and *SLI-providers* that are available for the last Keptn release.
 Feel free to install these integrations on a Keptn and to use them according to their documentation in the corresponding repository.
 The maintainers of those services are referenced in the CODEOWNERS file of each repo.
-Most of the repositories you can find in the [github.com/keptn-contrib](https://github.com/keptn-contrib) organization or a referenced below.
+Most of the repositories you can find in the [github.com/keptn-contrib](https://github.com/keptn-contrib) organization and are referenced below.

 - If you identify a bug you would like to report, please create an issue in the repository of the Keptn-service.